opentap/operator-panel/README.md

 This project contains code for an operator user interface which can run many tests in parallel.

-It is implemented as a panel for Keysight Test Automation.
+It is implemented as a panel for Keysight Test Automation (KS8400).

+Note that to use it as a panel plugin for Keysight Test Automation a TAP_Engine license is required.

 Releases can be downloaded from the OpenTAP package repository at https://packages.opentap.io.